ChlorineProject/ChlorineOS/README.md

 - [x] Does the OS have the kernel atleast working?
 - [x] Does the OS have an I/O port driver?
 - [x] Does the OS have serial driver?
-- [ ] Does the OS have a terminal module?
+- [X] Does the OS have a terminal module?
-- [ ] Does the OS have a driver for writing to the screen?
+- [X] Does the OS have a driver for writing to the screen?
 - [ ] Does the OS have a driver for drawing to the screen?
 - [ ] Does the OS have paging implemented?
 - [ ] Does the OS have a multitasking system?
-- [x] does the OS have a screen drawing class?
+- [ ] Does the OS have a good & efficient memory allocator?

 ## Any dependencies?